Trusted by clients across Melbourne, we thank you for choosing us as your personal beauty specialist

 We strongly suggest for the client to undergo a course of any of the following antiviral medications to prevent cold sore outbreak after your tattooing procedure.

 Valtrex, which you can obtain a prescription from your doctor, will attack virus immediately.
-Best to take 2 days before and after procedure.
+Best to take 2 days before and after the procedure.

-For instance you have a cold sore on your lip and you have your eyebrows or eyeliner tattooed, best to wear Compeed patches in order to prevent spreading.
+For instance, you have a cold sore on your lip and you have your eyebrows or eyeliner tattooed, best to wear Compeed patches in order to prevent spreading.